airinnova/schemadict/README.rst

 * Validate *nested* schemas
 * Add custom validation functions to built-in types
 * Add custom validation functions to custom types
+* Support for Regex checks of strings

 Features currently in development

-* Regex support for strings
 * Metaschema validation
 * Lazy validation and summary of all errors
 * Allow schema variations: schmea 1 OR schema 2